Vish958/Project2.Py/README.md

-Using Python 3 to create a project name is
+Using Python to create a project Name-
 Tic_Tac_Toe